10 Best Things To Do In Beirut, Lebanon

 Whenever we went out dining, we would sit there for 2 hours, which is way longer than I’m used to!
 But I liked the more relaxed way of doing things.

-Beach clubs in Beirut
+Beach Clubs in Beirut

 Talking about relaxing… the Beirut beach clubs!